Hawaii’s Mauna Loa starts to erupt, sending ash nearby

-HONOLULU (AP) — Hawaii’s Mauna Loa, the world’s largest active volcano, has started to erupt, prompting volcanic ash and debris to fall nearby, authorities said Monday.
+HONOLULU (AP) — Hawaii’s Mauna Loa, the world’s largest active volcano, has started to erupt for the first time in nearly four decades, prompting volcanic ash and debris to fall nearby, authorities said Monday.

 The eruption began late Sunday night in the summit caldera of the volcano on the Big Island, the U.S. Geological Survey said.
 Early Monday, it said lava flows were contained within the summit area and weren’t threatening nearby communities.